git-disl/GPTLens/README.md

 We uploaded a set of results that we obtained on Sep.
 28 using GPT-4 with 1 auditor, 1 critic and 3 outputs per each contract (see src/logs).
 The composite score less than 5 can be deemed as not being a vulnerability.

-**10/26**: We observe that the output of critic can also be different (-.-) at different time periods, even with the same input and the temperature set to 0 (deterministic generation).
+**10/26**: We observed that the output of critic can also be different (-.-) at different time periods, even with the same input and the temperature set to 0 (deterministic generation).
 This might be caused by the update of GPT-4 (?).
-To make scoring consistent, we add few shot examples for critic prompt.
+To make scoring consistent, we added few shot examples for critic prompt.
 We uploaded a set of results of critics with few-shot prompt that obtained on Nov.
-26 using GPT-4 with 1 auditor, 1 critic and 3 outputs per each contract (see src/logs/critic_gpt-4_0_1_few_1026).
+26 using GPT-4 (see src/logs/critic_gpt-4_0_1_few_1026).

 -----